GabeScott/standard-works-vault/General Conference/1998 April - Young Women—Titles of Liberty.md

 # Young Women—Titles of Liberty

-*By By Sharon G. Larsen - Second Counselor in the Young Women General Presidency*
+By Sharon G. Larsen - *Second Counselor in the Young Women General Presidency*

 *Given in the April session of the 1998 General Conference*

+>*You don’t have to be Captain Moroni to make a difference.
+Our Father in Heaven needs you to be who you are, in your family.
+He planned it that way.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1998/04/young-women-titles-of-liberty?lang=eng)

 The captain of the Nephite army was angry!
 Amalickiah, a wicked and ambitious dissenter, was seeking to destroy the homes and families and country of the righteous Nephites.
 Captain Moroni took his coat and tore it to make a banner.
-On the coat he wrote these words, “In memory of our God, our religion, and freedom, and our peace, our wives, and our children” (Alma 46:12), and he fastened this piece of his coat on the end of a pole.
+On the coat he wrote these words, “In memory of our God, our religion, and freedom, and our peace, our wives, and our children” ([[Alma 46.12|Alma 46:12]]), and he fastened this piece of his coat on the end of a pole.
 He called this banner “the title of liberty.”
 It was hoisted upon every tower which was in all the land—a reminder to protect their families from wicked intruders.

 Young women, you are like titles of liberty as you strive to protect your families from such intruders as selfishness, harshness, anger, and strife.
 Your banner stands for peace and love and service to your families.